satviksriv/task-manager-api/README.md

 I have also integrated email sending functionality which sends an email whenever a new user is signed up or a user is deleted.
 I have achieved this by using the [SendInBlue API](https://www.sendinblue.com/).

-I have also integrate the API to send the correct source codes according to the output of the operations.
+I have also integrate the API to send the correct status codes according to the output of the operations.

 ## Concepts Used